Robotic Welding Processes

 1. Mind-Controlled Welding Robots

 Currently, operators must program welding robots to start them on a process.
-However, instead of a computer terminal or teach pendant, future operators may only have to think about what they want the robot to do.
+However, future operators may only have to think about what they want the robot to do instead of a computer terminal or teaching pendant.

 At the University of Illinois Urbana-Champaign, researchers have created a cap that transfers brain waves into operations for a robotic welding arm.
-If applied to the industry, such a process could reduce the amount of training existing manual welders need to become robotic operators.
+If applied to the industry, such a process could reduce the training required by manual welders to become robotic operators.
 Professionals could put on a cap and look over plans to tell the robot how to properly weld the pieces together instead of plugging in a computer program.

 Since these arms would not require separate computer programs, robotic arms could execute even small projects for which the programming time needed is currently too long for using robots to make sense.